Veterinarian Licensure Application Process

 - If you have a documented disability covered under the Americans with Disabilities Act for which you need accommodations, please contact the Board Office 30 days prior to the application deadline.

-- The NAVLE application may be completed either by mail or online.
+- The NAVLE application may be completed online.
 See the NAVLE Candidate Bulletin for instructions.

 - If you apply for NAVLE approval through the North Dakota Board, you are indicating you wish to be licensed in North Dakota.
 Once you pass the NAVLE you may request score transfers (currently $80 per online transfer) to additional licensing boards.
 This service is offered by the AAVSB at www.aavsb.org.